Kelsey Plum: Early life

 Plum is the daughter of Katie and Jim Plum.
 Her mother was an accomplished volleyball player for the University of California, Davis.
-Her father earned All-American honors playing high school football in La Mesa, California, and went on to play football and baseball collegiately at San Diego State.
+Her father earned All-American football honors and set the CIF San Diego Section career passing yardage mark at Helix High School in La Mesa, California, and went on to play football and baseball collegiately at San Diego State.
 Plum has two older sisters and a younger brother.
 Her sisters both followed in their mother's footsteps and played volleyball.
 Her oldest sister Kaitlyn played for UC Davis, while Lauren played for the University of Oregon and for USA Volleyball's Junior National Team.
 Her younger brother Daniel played football at UC Davis.
-Kelsey played volleyball at first, excelling in the USA Volleyball junior system, but when it came time for high school, she chose La Jolla Country Day School over Poway High School, where her sisters had attended, and Plum chose basketball over volleyball.
-La Jolla Country Day School is where Candice Wiggins played during her high school years.